 Managing Who Can Access What: Granular Permissions

-MintMCP's Virtual MCP servers enable administrators to create custom MCP endpoints exposing only the minimum required tools for each team or role.
+MintMCP's Virtual MCP Bundles enable administrators to create custom MCP endpoints exposing only the minimum required tools for each team, role, or use case.
 This capability supports:

-- Team-specific tool sets (e.g., read-only database access for analysts)
+- Team-specific tool sets such as read-only database access for analysts

 - Credential isolation preventing cross-team access to sensitive systems